LaZeAsh/notes/content/notes/Math 135 - Important Terms.md

 	- Assume x is an arbitrary element
 	- Assume P(x) is true
 	- Use that assumption to show Q(x) is true
+- We assume an integer is even if it can be written as 2k (k = an integer).
+Otherwise an integer is written in the form 2k + 1 where we say the integer is odd
+-